Skip to main content

 • The template displays the current count as part of the button text.
 Whenever count changes, this binding is re-rendered, showing the latest value without extra code.

-• This callback receives the oldValue and newValue, allowing you to track and log each change in the console.
+• The countChanged method is automatically called whenever count changes.
+This callback receives the oldValue and newValue, enabling you to track and log each change in the console.

 Usage in HTML